Welcome to Poultry Keeper

 A hobby website for backyard poultry enthusiasts

-Tim Daniels poultrykeeperHello and welcome to our hobby website, run by a small group of enthusiasts, including me, Tim Daniels, in Herefordshire, UK.
-Poultry Keeper is 14 years old, and our aim has always been to provide the best source of information available online for backyard poultry enthusiasts.
+Tim Daniels poultrykeeperHello and welcome to our hobby website, run by a small group of enthusiasts and led by me, Tim Daniels, from my smallholding in the Black Mountains, Herefordshire, UK.

 in Focus